 “We are currently in a national emergency to which charities and wealthy individuals need to immediately respond, changing as necessary their pre-existing funding priorities, amounts and processes.
-We are, therefore, making two major emergency grants to alleviate suffering during the COVID19 crisis. £1 million pounds to the Trussell Trust to support running foodbanks nationwide.
-Disruptions to supply chains, the impact of COVID19 on volunteers and anticipated rising demand for their services as a result of economic hardship requires, we believe, a major and quick response. £1 million pounds to the National Emergency Trust to support their Coronavirus Appeal.
+We are, therefore, making two major emergency grants to alleviate suffering during the COVID19 crisis.
+The first is a £1 million grant to the Trussell Trust to support running foodbanks nationwide.
+Disruptions to supply chains, the impact of COVID19 on volunteers and anticipated rising demand for their services as a result of economic hardship require, we believe, a major and quick response.
+The second is a £1 million grant to the National Emergencies Trust to support their Coronavirus Appeal.
 The National Emergencies Trust was set up to deal with such emergencies as we are now facing and to make certain that in such circumstances funds are directed to the areas most in need across the country.
 This, we think, they are well placed to do.

 An urgent priority is to support the relief of suffering at a national level and in local communities.
 Our strategic approach is informed by our work with New Philanthropy Capital and The Philanthropy Workshop.
 Donors should look to their local community, other less fortunate communities and the national interest.
 We can see early leaders already doing this and today Indigo Trust is announcing £2.5million of strategic emergency grants to alleviate suffering during the COVID19 crisis.
 Funders can make the best use of limited resources by publishing their grants as open data to the 360giving standard tagged with ‘COVID19’.”